jcha0713/hanguleam/README.md

 #### `disassemble_complete_character(char: String) -> Result(HangulSyllable, DisassembleError)`
 Disassembles a single complete Hangul character into structured components (choseong, jungseong, jongseong).
 Only works with complete syllables in the 가-힣 range.

+#### `remove_last_character(text: String) -> String`
+Removes the last character component from a Korean string with intelligent Korean syllable decomposition.
+For complete Korean syllables, removes the last jamo component rather than the entire character.
+Works with mixed Korean/non-Korean content.

 #### `can_be_choseong(char: String) -> Bool`
 Checks if a given character can be used as a choseong (initial consonant) in Korean Hangul.
 Returns `True` for valid initial consonants like ㄱ, ㄴ, ㄷ, etc.